 But: we also know that at its price point, LifeProof flooring can be a pretty attractive option.

 That’s why below, we’re going to show you everything you need to know about LifeProof vinyl flooring.
 We’ll talk about its pros and cons, the collections it comes in, and talk about the most common themes that pop up in LifeProof vinyl flooring reviews.
-Finally, we’ll compare it to some of the other best vinyl plank flooring brands on the market.
+Finally, we’ll compare it to some of the other best, luxury vinyl plank flooring brands on the market.

 By the end of this guide, you should have a good idea of whether LifeProof flooring is right for you!

 PS: if you want to jump straight to the “is LifeProof worth it” answer and see how it compares to other brands, click here!

 LifeProof is Home Depot’s in-house brand of vinyl plank flooring (aka LVP)—one of the most robust and popular types of flooring on the market today.